 - creation of toolkits to use as dissemination tools.

-During the conference, the 28th induction ceremony took place.
+During the conference, the 28th induction ceremony to Adult Education Hall of Fame took place.
 Eighteen brilliant professionals active in America, Africa, and Europe in the field of adult and continuing education were awarded for the efforts and results they have obtained throughout their careers, dedication, and inspirational initiatives.
-EAEA had the honor of being inducted with the Organization Award for its contribution and impact on adult and continuing education.
+EAEA had the honour of being inducted with the Organisation Award for its contribution and impact on adult and continuing education.

 ‘’EAEA is about the members across Europe, the advocates that we have, the people that are trying to make adult education a reality.
 It is not about our small office in Brussels, it is about our network of people that continue to exchange and to learn from each other and try and achieve something worth it in an ethical, positive, and democratic way.’’

 ‘’EAEA is about the members across Europe, the advocates that we have, the people that are trying to make adult education a reality.
-It is not about our small office in Brussels, it is about our network of people that continue to exchange and to learn from each other and try and achieve something worth it in an ethical, positive, and democratic way.’’ – Gina Ebner.
+It is not about our small office in Brussels, it is about our network of people that continue to exchange and to learn from each other and try and achieve something worth it in an ethical, positive, and democratic way,” said EAEA Secretary General Gina Ebner in her speech accepting the award.

 Text: Greta Pelucco